NeuroDataDesign/LIDS/README.md

 ```
 and navigate to the *demo notebook* and run it! **Note, the path to imported files in the demo notebook are relative to our folder structure.
 Please, change the paths to match your folder structure.**

-### The demo notebook must run in the correct environment.
-Even after the creation of your environment, if you are unable to locate the environment in Jupyter Notebook's kernel, do the following:
+The demo notebook **must run in the correct environment**.
+Even after the creation of your environment, if you are **unable to locate the environment in Jupyter Notebook's kernel**, do the following: